Fr0sT-Brutal/awesome-pascal/README.md

 * [RADSplit](https://github.com/LaKraven/RADSplit).
 Dockable Split-Screen Editors for RAD Studio (Delphi and C++ Builder).

 * [DzNoteEditor](https://github.com/digao-dalpiaz/DzNoteEditor).
 Delphi Property Editor for TStrings supporting formatted languages with syntax highlight.

+* [IDE-Notifiers](https://github.com/DGH2112/DGH-IDE-Notifiers).
+RAD Studio IDE plug-in to display notifications of various operations in the IDE as they occur.

 ## Plugins for other IDE's